hamvocke/spring-testing/README.md

 ## Get started

-### 1. Install Firefox
+### 1. Install Chromium
 The test suite in this repo features a Selenium-based end-to-end test.
-This test uses Firefox to navigate to the microservice's web interface.
-Make sure that Firefox is installed on your system or the end-to-end test will fail.
+This test uses Chrome (or Chromium) to navigate to the microservice's web interface.
+Make sure that Chromium is installed on your system or the end-to-end test will fail.

 ### 2. Set an API Key as Environment Variable
 In order to run the service, you need to set the `WEATHER_API_KEY` environment variable to a valid API key retrieved from [darksky.net](http://darksky.net).